Designing Future Wheat

-The BBSRC funded Designing Future Wheat ISP, which spans eight research institutes and universities, aims to develop new wheat germplasm containing the next generation of key traits.
+The BBSRC funded Designing Future Wheat Institutue Strategic Programme (ISP), spans eight research institutes and universities and aims to develop new wheat germplasm containing the next generation of key traits.

 Building on this research we will then provide this new germplasm in a readily accessible and referenced form to commercial crop breeders and the plant science community.